-No guide of this size and scope is written by a single person.
-I'd like to thank the other members of the QuickBooks for Mac team, including Kimberly Gehant and Liz Hamill, and especially Brooks Bell and Devon Hubbard.
-Also, this book is another generation of other guides that came before it.
+No single person can write a guide of this size and scope.
+I'd like to thank the other members of the QuickBooks for Mac team, including Lisa-Anne Chung and Liz Hamill, and especially Brooks Bell and Devon Hubbard.
+Also, this book is a generation of other guides that came before it.
 I'm very grateful for those guides.
-A super-special thank you to Shelly King, without whom this guide would not exist.
+A super-special thank-you to Shelly King, without whom this guide would not exist.